Skip to content ↓

 Pupils are taught to write in a variety of forms and for a range of purposes and audiences.
 Pupils plan, revise and proof-read, considering the effectiveness of their writing.
 In order to write well, knowledge of grammar and spelling is essential.
 Pupils receive regular teaching in these areas as well as punctuation and vocabulary work.
 Pupils work on specific spelling rules and a grammar / punctuation focus each week.
 Both KS2 and KS3 use half-termly booklets to support this area of their learning.

 Pupils are taught English in their mixed ability form classes in year 5 until October, and then are set according to ability.
 Pupils who find English challenging are taught in small groups where their needs can be met further.
-In year 6 through to year 8, pupils are taught in ability groups for all of their English lessons.
+In year 6, pupils are taught in sets according to their ability.
+In KS3, pupils are taught in mixed ability groups for all of their English lessons.
 Again, supporting those who find the subject challenging as well as those who need further stretch.
-These groups are reviewed throughout the year, changes being made at the end of the Autumn term and after the mock SATs where necessary.
+These groups are reviewed throughout the year, with changes being made where necessary.

 Pupils are taught how to retrieve information, and analyse and evaluate what they read.
 Intervention strategies are used where pupils may need specific guidance.
 Poetry, novels and non-fiction texts are studied throughout each year.
 Opportunities are provided for high quality discussion to extend the skills of inference and deduction and to consider a writer's choice of language to create effects.
 Emphasis in years 7 and 8 is placed on pupils’ written responses to literature through an essay style, in preparation for GCSE work as well as continuing to develop their narrative writing skills.
 Year 7 and 8 are assessed through regular teacher assessments to ensure pupils are making progress academically and as individuals.
 Pupils are encouraged to read widely in lessons and at home, as well as during extra-curricular clubs.
 Oracy plays a significant part in our curriculum, where we strive to build confidence in every pupil.
 We work tirelessly to ensure that all pupils have a VOICE.